-Whether it was the darkness of the room or Makoto's own disbelief, she propped herself up on her elbows as best as she could to get a better view of her visitor who lookeimpeccablylfamiliarar.
+Whether it was the darkness of the room or Makoto's own disbelief, she propped herself up on her elbows as best as she could to get a better view of her visitor who look impeccably familiar.
 She was almost afraid to call out to them, afraid it just might be a drug induced illusion to mess with her already plagued mind.
-But hey, an illusion is better then nothing.
+But hey, an illusion is better than nothing.

 At first, her friend didn't speak.
 She just sat there, which was very unsettling for the ex-track star.
 'Correction!'
-The injured brunette thought.
+Makoto thought hastily.
 'I'm only temporarily retired.
 My track career isn't over yet.
 Not by a long shot.
 This is only a um…minor setback.'